-Weekend warm up to ‘sabotage’ frigid temps, forecast says
+Weekend warmup to ‘sabotage’ frigid temps, forecast says

 Weekend travelers should prepare for rough weather around the mountain passes.
 While lifting temperatures in lowland areas, the approaching warm front could drop a significant amount of freezing rain and snow in the mountains.
 It could leave the passes an “icy mess,” Mercer said.

-But those who do decide to make for the region’s ski resorts next week will find new snowpack, Mercer said.
-The mountains are expected to see several rounds of snowfall next week.
+But those who do decide to visit the region’s ski areas next week will find new snowpack, Mercer said.
+The mountains are expected to see several rounds of snowfall.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.